rticommunity/rticonnextdds-examples/examples/routing_service/routing_service_remote_admin/c++11/README.md

 ## Description of the Requester Application

-This example shows a one-shot application that can be used to send one remote command to a running application of Routing Service.
+This example implements a one-shot application that can be used to send one remote command to a running application of Routing Service.
 The application will prepare a command request based on the command-line parameters provided in the application invocation.
 After sending that request out to the service,